 - Pros: Fairly simple package.
 Potentially tailored fees.
-Expandable POS features on Flex.
+Good quality terminals.

-- Cons: Year’s lock-in.
+- Cons: Year's lock-in.
 Hourly, not real-time, reporting portal.
-No EPOS integration.
+No EPOS integrations.
 Limited customer service.

 - Choose if: You already bank with NatWest and want to keep everything payments-related with one provider.